NaBloPoMo 2018: What I’m Learning

 The ego always looks for information that confirms what it wants to believe [confirmation bias].
 Because of this, we lose perspective and end up in a leadership bubble where we only see and hear what we want to.
 As a result, we lose touch with the people we lead, the culture we are a part of, and ultimately our clients and stakeholders.

-Going to bed last night, I wondered, “Is Fear actually driving when we see Ego I charge?”
+Going to bed last night, I wondered, “Is Fear actually driving when we see Ego in charge?”
 I think the answer is undoubtedly yes, but it’s more complex than that.
 It’s not a fear that we feel consciously, or that we are even aware of.
 It’s not sweaty palm, palpitative, panic attack fear.
 Rather it’s a deep, visceral, existential fear—of being found out, of not being enough—akin to imposter syndrome, if not exactly that.
 Control, Fear, Ego—they all seem lump-able with/in the Fixed mindset, as described by Carol Dweck.
 The simplest example of this mindset is when we tell kids how smart they are, they then develop a need to appear smart, lest they lose their identifying label.
 So they stop taking risks, trying new things, risking failure.
 Their experiences narrow as they, often inadvertently, learn that control of outcome and outward appearance of competence is the primary objective of any endeavor.

 Back in August I listened to Dweck’s book, having heard about it and already embraced its theory in the last few years.
 I had already started making the connection between fear and fixed mindset, but this day I saw a sudden, reciprocal relationship between fixed mindset, confirmation bias, and imposter syndrome.
 I love when these lightning bolt moments happen—I was in my car on the way to work, and this triad came to me.
-As soon as I parked and turned off the car engine I tore into my bag for the journal I carry with me everywhere and scrawled the diagram as fast as I could.
-It was as if the idea would evaporate if I didn’t get it down in ink.
+As soon as I parked and turned off the engine I tore into my bag for the journal I carry with me everywhere and scrawled the diagram as fast as I could, as if the idea would evaporate if I didn’t get it down in ink.
 Later I added the comparison to Growth mindset—holding space for learning, integration, and possibility.
 I held it in mind for a while, and then forgot it (which is okay—that’s why I wrote it down!).
 Then today, putting together this post in my head, I remembered it with excitement.

 The point of it all is that we are at our best, both individually and as groups, when we are in right relationship with ourselves and one another.
 It all starts with relationship with self.
 If I live in fear of being found out as flawed or imperfect, then I project that fear onto others.
 I act out in an effort to control how others perceive me—when in reality I have no control over that whatsoever.
 The negative perception of my ‘Ego’ by others then provokes myriad responses including fear, insecurity, false deference, resentment, disloyalty, and subversion, and the team falls into disarray.
 If, on the other hand, I cultivate self-love and connection with others, I never feel that I am going it alone.
 I am an integral member of a high-functioning, mutually respectful team, one in which I can admit my weaknesses and maximize my strengths.
-We all feel confident that we can handle whatever adversity comes our way, and we rise to each and every occasion.
+We all feel confident that we can handle whatever adversity comes our way, and we rise to each and every occasion–together.

 I’m still putting it all together, working out how it translates into daily behaviors, actions, and decisions.
 For now I’m definitely paying closer attention to my feelings, especially in conflict, and taking a lot more deep breaths before speaking or replying to triggering emails.
 I ask a lot more clarifying questions.
 I try to make the most generous assumptions about people’s intentions, and remember always that we are on the same team—Team Humanity.